Alaskan hare: Breeding habits

 The Alaskan hare is mostly solitary, and the species usually only congregates in groups during mating season in April and May.
 They will normally have one litter per year of between four and eight leverets, with the young born during June and July.
 The leverets are active shortly after birth, and are born with full coats and open eyes.

 Taxonomy

 The closest relatives of the Alaskan hare are the Arctic hare, Lepus arcticus, of northern Canada and Greenland, and the mountain hare, Lepus timidus, of northern Eurasia, from which the Alaskan hare is geographically isolated.

+Subspecies

+The Alaskan hare is divided into two recognized subspecies that occupy distinct geographical regions and environments within Alaska: